How Do You Fire A Personal Injury Attorney?

 Step 2: Hire a new personal injury lawyer immediately.
 You should hire a new personal injury attorney as soon as you’ve decided to fire your existing one.
 By doing so, you can avoid handling any confusing and/or complicated legal issues on your own.
 It will better protect your case in the long-run.

 Step 3: Issue written notice.
 You should write, sign, and send (preferably certified mail) a letter to your injury attorney announcing the termination of the client-attorney relationship.
 This letter should be short, concise, and adequately express termination.
 It should also request that your attorney provide all your case files to you and/or your new attorney.
 Note: if you paid a non-refundable retainer, it is likely that you will not be entitled to reimbursement.

 Step 4: If your case is pending court, you must advise the court of the withdrawal or substitution of counsel.
 This step should be performed in conjunction with the termination of legal counsel.
 In most cases, your new attorney will file a “motion for substitution of counsel.”

 Paying Remaining Attorney’s Fees and Case Expenses

 If you owe attorney’s fees and other case costs to your attorney, you are required to pay any undisputed amount.
 Your attorney may reserve the right to withhold your case files until payment is received.
-If you are unable to pay upfront, your lawyer may file an attorney’s lien that permits recovery of any unpaid fees out of the final settlement of your case.
+If you are unable to pay upfront, your lawyer may file an attorney’s lien that permits the recovery of any unpaid fees out of the final settlement of your case.